greg-raven/Uncommon-Sense/_drafts/staging.md

 Attention to health is life's greatest hindrance.
 Plato

-Not only is there no God, but try finding a plumber on Sunday.
-Woody Allen

 I have never let my schooling interfere with my education.
 Mark Twain

 I don't want to achieve immortality through my work; I want to achieve immortality through not dying.
 Woody Allen

 Heav'n hath no rage like love to hatred turn'd, Nor Hell a fury, like a woman scorn'd.
 William Congreve

 A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.
 Winston Churchill